philb56/Thermostat/README.md

 # Thermostat

+Note: Retrieves Thermostat temperature from db vi Thermostat_serverside (repo same name)

+Should also save the Thermostat temperature but this has yet to be implemented

 This is a Thermostat application that can track and change its own temperature according to the below specifications:

 Thermostat starts at 20 degrees